Gemma Ward: It girl, 2004–07

 By 2006, Ward became Australia's brightest fashion star since Elle Macpherson.
 At the age of 18, Ward became the first model ever to appear on the cover of Teen Vogue magazine.
 She was then featured in the Australian television program 60 Minutes as the "It Girl".
 She was earning $25,000 to stride the catwalk.
 In Allure magazine (October 2006), Ward is described as "the model of the moment."
 Allures creative director Paul Cavaco stated: "We went through a period that was very va-va-voom, but now the pendulum has swung back.
 Gemma is ethereal, not earthy."
 Photographer Michael Thompson says, "She's an exotic blonde, the rarest of creatures."

 In May 2007, Ward again was featured on the cover of Vogue Italia.
 In July, earning at an estimated total of $3 million in the past 12 months, Forbes ranked her tenth on the list of the World's 15 Top-Earning Supermodels.
-In October 2007 Ward appeared on the cover of the very first issue of Vogue India, centered between Bollywood actresses Bipasha Basu and Priyanka Chopra shot by photographer Patrick Demarchelier (who also photographed her in Vogue China) and it became the second time Ward has appeared on an inaugural issue.
+In October 2007 Ward appeared on the cover of the very first issue of Vogue India, centred between Bollywood actresses Bipasha Basu and Priyanka Chopra shot by photographer Patrick Demarchelier (who also photographed her in Vogue China) and it became the second time Ward has appeared on an inaugural issue.
 Ward is only the third model, after Moss and Linda Evangelista to appear on two inaugural issues of Vogue.
 Vogue Paris declared her one of the top 30 models of the 2000s.